paulwarren/nzde/dict/T/README.md

  <i>n.</i> an earthworm

 >  <b>FULLER</b> Toke or earthworms were considered a delicacy, eight different worms being known. <i>(1978,Maori Food and Cookery,10</i>)

+## Toke

+ <i>n.</i> a Tokelauan islander

+>  In Auckland, for example, you can take one look at someone and say to yourself: Oh yeah, she's a Sa, he's a Raro, he's a Toke. <i>(Dec 1996,Mana,No. 11 : 67</i>)

+ <i>n.</i> Tokoroa

+>  Not bad for a girl from Toke who didn't really know what writers were until she was billeted with Marilyn Duckworth's daughter on a trip to Wellington in form two. <i>(Dec 23, 2000,Evening Post,20</i>)